-The change comes from the way Bitcoins are spent.
-To spend a certain number of Bitcoins, you must extract Bitcoins from the transaction outputs to the accounts you control.
-Note that in the expense part, no matter the address or the associated account.
-When you spend Bitcoins from a particular account, it simply means that you debited this account the amount you sent.
-This does not mean that funds come from addresses associated with this account.
-Remember, the association between addresses and accounts is for to receive only, not sending.
-(For example, when you spend money in the grocery store, it’s not like you have specific bills for the grocery store.
-You just have a budgeted amount.)
+Change comes from the way Bitcoins are spent.
+To spend a certain number of Bitcoins, you must pull in Bitcoins from transaction outputs to accounts you control.
+Note that in the spending part, it doesn’t matter what address this is or what account that address is associated with.
+When you spend Bitcoins from a particular account, that just means you debit that account for the amount you send.
+It doesn’t mean the funds come from addresses associated with that account.
+Remember, the association between addresses and accounts is for receiving only, not sending.
+(Like when you spend money on groceries, it’s not like you have specific bills for groceries.
+You just have an amount budgeted.)

 So when you pull in transaction outputs, you form a pile of Bitcoins big enough for the number you are trying to send.
 Usually, it won’t be exact since you must claim an entire output.
 So the excess forms the ‘change’.

 Since there is no address associated with sending Bitcoins, there is no particular address the change should be sent to.
 So, to preserve anonymity, the client creates a new one just to receive the change from this transaction.
 Since this address isn’t really associated with an account and shouldn’t be used to receive any more Bitcoins (because that would senselessly tell people the same recipient got the coins as got this change) the client does not display it.